 “The rod and reproof give wisdom: but a child left to himself bringeth his mother to shame.”

-I have to discipline, use words to teach, and stay physically with them.
+I have to discipline, use words to teach, give plenty of hugs, and stay physically with them.
 That pretty well sums it up.
 Also, I have to remember that we’re a family, in a home, and that education is only a very small piece of our priorities.
 Some days, we just have to put the lessons aside and concentrate on whatever lesson God is trying to teach us instead.
 That’s not easy for me, but I’m sure that He knows what He’s doing!